marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 - With Elastic Transcoder, you pay per minute of the transcode job and the resolution of the finished work.

 ### What is AWS Directory Service?
 - AWS Directory Service provides multiple ways to use Amazon Cloud Directory and Microsoft Active Directory (AD) with other AWS services.
 - Directories store information about users, groups, and devices, and administrators use them to manage access to information and resources.
 - AWS Directory Service provides multiple directory choices for customers who want to use existing Microsoft AD or Lightweight Directory Access Protocol (LDAP)–aware applications in the cloud.
 It also offers those same choices to developers who need a directory to manage users, groups, devices, and access.

+#### Active Directory Connector
+- Proxy server to connect on-premises users to log in to AWS applications and services with their AD credentials
+- Your end users and IT administrators can use their existing corporate credentials to log on to AWS applications such as Amazon WorkSpaces, Amazon WorkDocs, or Amazon WorkMail.
+- You can manage AWS resources like Amazon EC2 instances or Amazon S3 buckets through IAM role-based access to the AWS Management Console.
+- You can consistently enforce existing security policies (such as password expiration, password history, and account lockouts) whether users or IT administrators are accessing resources in your on-premises infrastructure or in the AWS Cloud.
+- You can use AD Connector to enable multi-factor authentication by integrating with your existing RADIUS-based MFA infrastructure to provide an additional layer of security when users access AWS applications.

+#### AWS Managed Microsoft AD
+- Run Microsoft Active Directory (AD) as a managed service (cloud based).
+- Can connect your AWS resources with an existing on-premises Microsoft Active Directory.
+- Manage users and groups
+- Provide single sign-on to applications and services
+- Create and apply group policy
+- Securely connect to Amazon EC2 Linux and Windows instances
+- Simplify the deployment and management of cloud-based Linux and Microsoft Windows workloads
+- You can use AWS Managed Microsoft AD to enable multi-factor authentication by integrating with your existing RADIUS-based MFA infrastructure to provide an additional layer of security when users access AWS applications.
+- Allow you to run directory-aware workloads in the AWS Cloud.
+- trust relationship set up between an AWS hosted directory and your on-premises directories

+#### Simple AD
+ - A standalone MS AD Compatible (powered by samba)
+ - Recommended for 5,000 of fewer users
+ - The least expansive and few functionalities

+#### Amazon Cloud Directory
+- Cloud native directory
+- hierarchical data

 ### What is IoT Core?
 - AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
 - AWS IoT Core provides secure communication and data processing across different kinds of connected devices and locations so you can easily build IoT applications.

 ### What is AWS WorkSpaces?
 - Amazon WorkSpaces is a managed, secure Desktop-as-a-Service (DaaS) solution.
 You can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.
 - Amazon WorkSpaces helps you eliminate the complexity in managing hardware inventory, OS versions and patches, and Virtual Desktop Infrastructure (VDI), which helps simplify your desktop delivery strategy.
 - With Amazon WorkSpaces, your users get a fast, responsive desktop of their choice that they can access anywhere, anytime, from any supported device.

 ### What is AWS Fargate?
 - AWS Fargate is a serverless compute engine for containers.
 - The Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure.
 Just register your task definition and Fargate launches the container for you.
 - It works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
 - Fargate makes it easy for you to focus on building your applications.
 It removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

 ### What is Amazon Elastic Container Service?
 - Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service.
 - Amazon ECS eliminates the need for you to install, operate, and scale your own cluster management infrastructure.
 With simple API calls, you can launch and stop container-enabled applications, query the complete state of your cluster, and access many familiar features like security groups, Elastic Load Balancing, EBS volumes and IAM roles.
 - You can use Amazon ECS to schedule the placement of containers across your cluster based on your resource needs and availability requirements.
 You can also integrate your own scheduler or third-party schedulers to meet business or application specific requirements.
 - You can choose to run your ECS clusters using AWS Fargate, which is serverless compute for containers.
 Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

 ### What is Amazon Elastic Kubernetes Service?
 - Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service.
 EKS runs upstream Kubernetes and is certified Kubernetes conformant so you can leverage all benefits of open source tooling from the community.
 You can also easily migrate any standard Kubernetes application to EKS without needing to refactor your code.
 - Kubernetes is open source software that allows you to deploy and manage containerized applications at scale.
 Kubernetes groups containers into logical groupings for management and discoverability, then launches them onto clusters of EC2 instances.
 Using Kubernetes you can run containerized applications including microservices, batch processing workers, and platforms as a service (PaaS) using the same toolset on premises and in the cloud.
 - Amazon EKS provisions and scales the Kubernetes control plane, including the API servers and backend persistence layer, across multiple AWS availability zones for high availability and fault tolerance.
 Amazon EKS automatically detects and replaces unhealthy control plane nodes and provides patching for the control plane.
 - Without Amazon EKS, you have to run both the Kubernetes control plane and the cluster of worker nodes yourself.
 With Amazon EKS, you provision your worker nodes using a single command in the EKS console, CLI, or API, and AWS handles provisioning, scaling, and managing the Kubernetes control plane in a highly available and secure configuration.
 This removes a significant operational burden for running Kubernetes and allows you to focus on building applications instead of managing AWS infrastructure.
 - You can run EKS using AWS Fargate, which is serverless compute for containers.
 Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
 - Amazon EKS is integrated with many AWS services to provide scalability and security for your applications.
 These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, and AWS CloudTrail for logging.

 ### What does pilot light mean?
 - The term pilot light is often used to describe a disaster recovery scenario in which a minimal version of an environment is always running in the cloud.
 - The idea of the pilot light is an analogy that comes from the gas heater.
 In a gas heater, a small flame that’s always on and can quickly ignite the entire furnace to heat up a house.
 This scenario is similar to a backup-and-restore scenario.
 - For example, with AWS you can maintain a pilot light by configuring and running the most critical core elements of your system in AWS.
 When the time comes for recovery, you can rapidly provision a full-scale production environment around the critical core that has always been running.